 Further Reading

-For a more in-depth explanation of how diodes work, see Understanding Diodes: How They Control Current Flow in Circuits.
+For a more in-depth explanation of how diodes work, see Everything You Need to Know About Diodes.